google/season-of-docs/2023-participants/interested-technical-writers.md

 # Technical writers interested in participating in the 2023 Season of Docs

-_NOTE: PRs will be auto-closed until the beginning of the 2023 Season of Docs program in mid-January._

 > Subscribe to our [announcements list](https://groups.google.com/g/season-of-docs-announce) for information about upcoming Season of Docs programs.
 >
 > Technical writers interested in participating in the 2023 Season of Docs should add their information here, by [creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-Please add your information _to the bottom_.
+Please add your information _to the bottom of the list_.
+We will ask you to edit your PR if you place your information anywhere else.
+(Note: This is a change from previous seasons where we asked for alphabetical order.)
 > Technical Writer Name | Link to portfolio or CV | Interests/Experience
 > ---------------------- | ------------------------| ---------
 > [SAMPLE] Ima Writer | [myportfolio.me](http://example.com) | API documentation, user guides, Python